 We are using the social bookmarking tool Delicious to share online resources and currently have:

 - Quality and Safety - Royal College of Nursing’s bookmarks - these are based on the resources highlighted in our RCN Quality and Safety e-Bulletin (see below) with the added advantage of being able to search across the tags (subject headings we assign to every item we add).

 - RCN Information and Knowledge Management (IKM) / RCN Enquiry Desk’s bookmarks – these are useful for a wide variety of topics such as statistics, evidence-based practice, legislation, patient information and much more.

-- Distance learning through the OU-RCN Strategic Alliance - the Open University (OU) and the RCN have joined forces to encourage greater participation in education and training through flexible work-based learning.
+- Distance learning through the OU-RCN Strategic Alliance - The Open University (OU) and the RCN have joined forces to encourage greater participation in education and training through flexible work work-based learning.
 Most courses can be studied as stand-alone modules as well as part of an award.

 - RCN Events – conferences and events across the four UK countries to support both your personal and professional development.
 See also RCN Accredited events and conferences.

 RCN Quality and Safety e-Bulletin

 Issued fortnightly and organised around key themes such as patient safety, quality improvement tools and techniques, patient focus, and eHealth, the e-Bulletin will keep you up to date with clinical governance news, developments, publications and events across the four UK countries.
 We aim to highlight any new improvement tools and processes, patient experience and practice examples that could be relevant to implementing the IBS guidance.